paperbenni/paperbenni.github.io/content/posts/instantos_ci.md

 Partial updates are hard using this approach.
 Because ansible always uploads the entire repo, I need to make sure all packages, even the ones I did not rebuild are present and valid and up to date.
-I usually am not sure, so I just rebuild the entire thing.
+I'm usually not sure, so I just rebuild the entire thing.
 This can take quite a while, and after leaving the machine for a while I still need to remember to run ansible to upload the changes.
 This also means that I need to plan ahead each time I update a package.